 Last week, the Carr Fire claimed its seventh victim; a young lineman’s life was cut short by a vehicle accident caused by terrain compromised by the fire.

-During the Thomas Fire last year, a member of our community sent us this incredible video (below) of the restoration work he and his team were doing during the fire.
-We were heartbroken to find out that one of the lineman featured in the video died in the line of duty just weeks later.
+During the Thomas Fire last year, Mike Bean, a member of our community sent us this humbling footage (below) of the restoration work he and his team were doing during the fire.
+Justin Kropp, one of the brave linemen featured in the video, would lose his life in the line of duty just weeks later.

 Mr. Rogers often told this story about when he was a boy and would see scary things on the news: